leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/editing.rst

 ..
 Todo.
 There are two different Live Unwrap, one in Edit Mode and other in UV Editor.

-   If *Live Unwrap* is checked, every time an edge has its seam property changed, UV unwrap is automatically re-calculated.
+   If *Live Unwrap* is checked, every time an edge has its seam property changed, UV unwrap is automatically recalculated.

 Snap to Pixels
    Disabled